-Dogs usually love to eat and they seem hungry all the time.
-It is therefore natural for dog parents to get worried when they see their dog not eating their food.
+Dogs usually love to eat and they seem hungry all the time, so it is natural for dog parents to get worried when they see their dog not eating their food.

 - not eating for over two days